 National Sports Law Institute Publications

 Not seeing what you like?
 Starting an organization is a great way to develop your own leadership skills while exploring your own interests.
 These new organizations can be a wonderful, lasting contribution to Marquette University Law School and many of your fellow students.
-The Director of Student Affairs, Andrew Faltin, would be glad to meet with you to discuss how you can get your organization started.
-You can contact him in the Student Services Suite, Room 238, at 414-288-0636, or via email.
+The Director of Student Development and Academic Success, Ms. Amy Rogan-Mehta, would be glad to meet with you to discuss how you can get your organization started.
+You can contact her in the Student Services Suite, Room 238, at 414-288-0636, or via email.